 War is memes.
-Just “don’t be a victim like the Americans”
+“Don’t be a victim like the Americans”

 Preparing for the next ones

 FC: Facebook, Twitter, Google and other companies say they are now taking serious action to fight disinformation in political campaigns, for example.
-What have you made of the response by the tech platforms?
+What do you make of tech platforms’ responses?

 PS: I think they could take a page from the military.
 This is where they actually ought to be doing more of this kind of war gaming of their products.
 And it would help them avoid a lot of the problems that have hit them.
 So there’s the practice generally known as beta testing: Push it out in the world, and customers will give us feedback and revise.
 That’s fine when it’s some kind of app, like a pizza app or something.
 It’s not fine when it’s the nervous system of the modern world, when it’s being used to fight everything from elections to physical wars.